centrefornetzero/pypsa-fes/doc/index.rst

 The Origin Model PyPSA-Eur
 ==========================

-PyPSA-Eur a sector-coupled energy system covering the whole of Europe.
+PyPSA-Eur a sector-coupled energy system covering the whole of Europe which was adapted to build the present model.
 For a great overview of the respective capabilities we refer to the model's `documentation <https://pypsa-eur.readthedocs.io>`_ or the Github `repository <https://github.com/pypsa/pypsa-eur>`_.